PaddlePaddle/ERNIE/README.md

 **English Datasets**

-Download the [GLUE data](https://gluebenchmark.com/tasks) by running [this script](https://gist.github.com/W4ngatang/60c2bdb54d156a41194446737ce03e2e)
+Download the [GLUE datasets](https://gluebenchmark.com/tasks) by running [this script](https://gist.github.com/W4ngatang/60c2bdb54d156a41194446737ce03e2e)

-the `--data_dir` option in the following section assumes a dictionary tree like this:
+the `--data_dir` option in the following section assumes a directory tree like this:

 ```shell
 data/xnli